-Determine If 2 Ratios Are Equivalent Math Games
+Determine If 2 Ratios Are Equivalent Math Games3 games

 In this series of games, your students will learn how to decide whether two quantities are in a proportional relationship.
 The Determine If 2 Ratios Are Equivalent learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 7.RP.A.2.a as written in the common core national math standards.